feth/peinard/README.rst

 when developping
 ----------------

-Run 'nosetests' to check everything is ok (currently it isn't).
+Run 'nosetests' to check everything is ok.